 - One common Rival Fan is the fan of a different version of the work, often a fan of the source material for the adaptation.
 They tend to hold a grudge against the adaptation for every change it makes from the original (whether necessary or unnecessary).
 Take, for example, the rabid fan of Pygmalion who bears a grudge against My Fair Lady for being a musical romance instead of a social satire.
 Naturally, this tends to overlap with Pop Culture Snob (books are always better than moving pictures!) and Preemptive Hater (I saw a photo of the film shoot in Cinemafangique, I knew all along they were going to ruin the book!)

 - The Mad Homophobe: A type of Hate Monger who frequently throws around accusations of homosexuality, mostly Gay.
 Typically, this is the first thing they say about a character, that they are gay with little justification.
 Someone is best friends with a member of the same sex?
 They're gay lovers.
 Someone isn't interested in romance?
 They're gay.
-Someone is Asexual?
+Someone is asexual?
 They're gay.
 Someone is masculine?
 They're gay.
 Guy is Bishounen?
 He's gay.
-Anyone was portrayed as gay by Fans?
+Anyone was portrayed as gay by fans?
 They're canonically gay.
-Often bizarre versions of Love Makes You Hateful — they'll be fine with any romance as long as it's not gay.
-If it is — oops, not for kids, or HOLY FUCK NOT CANON!!
+Often bizarre versions of Love Makes You Hateful they'll be fine with any romance as long as it's not gay.
+If it is oops, not for kids, or HOLY FUCK NOT CANON!!

 - Bandwagon Hater: Opposes this work, but only as long as it's the trendy thing to do.
 This hater is always on the lookout for Acceptable Targets, not because they truly hate them, but because it's fun to complain and no fun to do it alone.
-Sometimes, the Bandwagon Hater will like the Acceptable Target but deny having anything but hate towards it.
+Sometimes, the Bandwagon Hater will like the Acceptable Targets but deny having anything but hate towards it.
 More often than not, these people may have even been fans of the show, especially in shows where it was trendy to like it, but then it became trendy to hate it.
 A very good way of spotting this if any Caustic Critic releases a scathing review, or if the majority of a fanbase or popular forum hates it, even if they had previously liked the work, and afterwords, start carbon-copying their opinions, sometimes word for word.
 In extreme cases, they may have no opinions of their own.
 The inverse happens in Fan Dumb, as well.
-Essentially; this is what the page quote is; the person who hates something not because they genuinely dislike it but because the "cool kids" told them to.
+This is what the page quote essentially describes; the person who hates something not because they genuinely dislike it, but because the "cool kids" told them to.

 - The Wannabe Caustic Critic: Runs about nitpicking things — a misplaced pixel?
 This game is trash.
 An artistic choice that I don't like?
 The fans are morons.
 They will savage everything and anything about a media... without the wit, grace, and, worst of all, humor of the people they attempt to emulate.
 Everything in this work is incredibly, irredeemably shitty to them, and expect far more personal attacks than anything approaching criticism.
-Warning: don't compare them to popular Caustic Critics.
-Actually, please do, and watch the extreme anger.

 - He Panned It Now It Sucks: Similar to the Bandwagon Hater, except it's done more out of because someone they're a fan of hated it, than out of a desire to fit in — which means that this hater takes it far more seriously than the bandwagon hater does.
 If the Creator in question mentions that they hate something, then this person will immediately and loudly proclaim their hatred of it regardless of how they felt about it before.
 Never tell this type of fan that you enjoy both the creator's work and the work that the creator hates.
 If you do, then the worst of these haters will fly off the handle and assert that you can't be a true fan of the creator and still enjoy the other work.
 Common with fanbases of Caustic Critics.